| |

 Why You’ll Love It

-- The healthy oil in this recipe creates a soft and delicious bread loaf that is perfect topped with butter.
+• The oil in this recipe creates a soft and delicious bread loaf that is perfect topped with butter.

-- This sourdough loaf is easy to make and beginner-friendly.
+• This herbed sourdough loaf is easy to make and beginner-friendly.

-- Dried or fresh herbs can be used in this recipe, making it versatile for all seasons.
+• Dried or fresh herbs can be used making the bread versatile for all seasons.

 If you love fresh herbs, try this olive oil herb bread loaf.